syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

-Shows/Disables the toolbar in File Explorer control.
+Shows or disables the toolbar in FileExplorer control.